Join our team

 Open positions

-To apply, please send your CV and covering letter describing your qualifications, background, and interest in this position to HR@wysscenter.ch no later than 23rd June 2023.
+To apply, please send your CV and cover letter to HR@wysscenter.ch no later than 21.04.2024.

 Clémence Hurni, PhD, Staff Scientist in 3D Transcriptomics